klittlepage/chatty/README.md

 # Introduction

 Curious about the texting habits of you and your friends?
 Look no further!
-Chatty will pull texts from iMessage and show you stats on how you communicate with whatever individual you tell it to analyze.
+Chatty will show you stats on how you communicate with whatever individual you tell it to analyze.
+Out of the box, Chatty supports iMessage, WhatsApp, and Line.
+Custom sources and arbitrary text is supported as well.

 # Why?